The Ultimate Holiday Guide to Eating, Drinking, and Merrymaking in Boston

 Grill 23 & Bar always decks the halls. / Courtesy photo

-Grill 23 & Bar, Back Bay
+Grill 23 & Bar

-The 40-year-old steakhouse always looks grand for Christmas: think wreaths, a big tree, and other elegant touches.
+The 40-plus-year-old steakhouse always looks grand for Christmas: think wreaths, a big tree, and other elegant touches.
 Check out the special holiday lunch on select dates in December, or make a reservation for a fancy steak dinner anytime.
 We also whole-heartedly recommend a post-work visit to the bar for a drink and dessert (like the signature coconut cake or classic chocolate chip cookies).

 161 Berkeley St., Back Bay, Boston, 617-542-2255, grill23.com.